Known issues on Internet Explorer and Microsoft Edge browsers (MSAL.js)

 As mentioned before, since only the session storage is cleared during the regular navigation, you may configure MSAL.js to use the local storage instead.
 This can be set as the

 cacheLocationconfig parameter while initializing MSAL.

 Note, these workarounds won't solve the issue for InPrivate browsing since both session and local storage are cleared.

 Issues due to popup blockers

 There are cases when popups are blocked in IE or Microsoft Edge, for example when a second popup occurs during multi-factor authentication.
-You will get an alert in the browser to allow for the pop-up window once or always.
+You'll get an alert in the browser to allow for the pop-up window once or always.
 If you choose to allow, the browser opens the pop-up window automatically and returns a

-As a workaround, developers will need to allow popups in IE and Microsoft Edge before they start using their app to avoid this issue.
+As a workaround, developers need to allow popups in IE and Microsoft Edge before they start using their app to avoid this issue.